-Student Activities recognizes the importance of religious and spiritual development, especially throughout one’s career as a student.
+Student Involvement & Leadership recognizes the importance of religious and spiritual development, especially throughout one’s career as a student.
 We extend a warm welcome to students of all faiths, and provide a supportive venue for guiding students in their personal quest for spiritual meaning.

 On-campus Resources Our office exists as a resource for students, faculty and staff of all faiths.
 We are generally open from Monday-Friday when school is